Skip to main content

 However, if you set your setback temperature too high, your electric storage heater will use up its stored heat faster.

-How to work a manual electric storage heater
+How to use a manual (old) electric storage heater

 Set your input dial ahead of time